AlexWalker222/Dart-Data-Patterns/README.md

 ## learning dart data patterns.

-### Just for help using sets of data,\n and how to work with JSON in dart 3,\n the course is on Google CodeLabs for Google Developers.
+### Just for help using sets of data,
+and how to work with JSON in dart 3, the course is on Google CodeLabs.

 #### This is for montering my progress with dart programming language.